How to get into the Wharton School of Business MBA Program?

 Since the full-time MBA program and the EMBA program applications differ, let’s look at a table to better understand the application process.

-This step is the starting of your online application.
-The school requires students to fill in details about their background like your personal details (name, address, etc.), educational background and professional experience.
+This step is the start of your online application.
+The school requires students to fill in details about their background like personal details (name, address, etc.), educational background and professional experience.

 Similar to the full-time MBA, the EMBA application starts with filling out the personal details of the applicant.
 An applicant is notified of any changes to the application process without even completing the initial application.